-Kyiv to LA is a joint exhibition and residency project that supports Ukrainian arts at a time when Ukrainian sovereignty and culture are under attack.
-Organized by Marathon Screenings/ independent curator Asha Bukojemsky, the initiative invites six Ukrainian artists and art historians to participate in a Los Angeles based residency, culminating in a public program of talks, screenings, listening sessions and presentations.
-The project marks a unique and timely collaboration with several LA-based organizations and institutions including 18th Street Arts Center; Institute of Contemporary Arts, Los Angeles (ICA LA); GRI Scholars Program; Villa Aurora Thomas Mann House (VATMH); The Center for European and Russian Studies, UCLA; The Fulcrum; and Art at the Rendon.
-Additional programming hosted by e-flux in New York.
+The project marks a unique collaboration with several Los Angeles organizations including 18th Street Arts Center; Institute of Contemporary Arts, Los Angeles (ICA LA); GRI Scholars Program; Villa Aurora Thomas Mann House (VATMH); California Institute of Technology (Caltech); The Center for European and Russian Studies, UCLA; The Fulcrum; Art at the Rendon, Human Resources; Los Angeles Filmforum; and e-flux in New York.

 About the participants:

-Asia Bazdyrieva Art Historian and researcher
+Asia Bazdyrieva Art Historian, Writer, Researcher

 Roman Khimei Filmmaker